 In focusing mode the total flow (elution + focusing flow) is split into two parts from both sides and the elution flow volume is split.
 The ratio of those is calculated handled by the device by a needle valve, which reacts on the focus position set by the user.

 In our analysis we trusted that the autofocus method, which was supposed to focus the sample at 12%.
-However, as for the literature data, altough we assumed to calculate with the very focus position we explicitly configurated the device with, we expanded our analysis in order to show that a possible deviation from this set value does affect the numerical values, however, is not critical the conclusions drawn for our observations.
+However, as for the literature data, although we assumed to calculate with the very focus position we explicitly configurated the device with, we expanded our analysis in order to show that a possible deviation from this set value does affect the numerical values, however, is not critical the conclusions drawn for our observations.
 Thereby, we repeated the analysis of the single values for a focus position of 8% and 16%.

 Does the injection flow contribute to cross flow, or is focus flow reduced to keep a constant cross flow?
 From 8 to 43 minutes is designated E = Elution for which cross flow rate is given as 2.5 mL/min and Ve is supposedly 1 mL/min so that channel inlet flow rate must be 3.5 mL/min.

 As described above, the sample is injected at the same point where Vin enters the channel during elution.
 The injection option only directs the complete inflow through the autosampler.
-Thereby, there is nothing such a separate injection flow.
+Thereby, there is not such a separate injection flow.

 Second reviewer: